eclipse-ecsp/streambase/.instructions/java-coding-guidelines.instructions.md

+---
+description: 'Unified Java coding guidelines for building Java applications'
+applyTo: '**/*.java'
+---

-# Java Coding Guidelines Instructions
+# Unified Java Coding Guidelines Instructions

-This file contains coding standards and guidelines that should be followed when generating or modifying Java code in this project.
-These guidelines are based on the project's checkstyle configuration.
+This file contains comprehensive coding standards and guidelines that should be followed when generating or modifying Java code in this project.
+These guidelines are based on the project's checkstyle configuration, integrated with modern Java best practices and static analysis recommendations.

+## General Instructions

+- First, prompt the user if they want to integrate static analysis tools (SonarQube, PMD, Checkstyle) into their project setup.
+If yes, provide guidance on tool selection and configuration.
+- If the user declines static analysis tools or wants to proceed without them, continue with implementing the best practices, bug patterns and code smell prevention guidelines outlined below.
+- Address code smells proactively during development rather than accumulating technical debt.
+- Focus on readability, maintainability, and performance when refactoring identified issues.
+- Use IDE / Code editor reported warnings and suggestions to catch common patterns early in development.

 ## File and Character Encoding
 - Use UTF-8 encoding for all files